Binondo: History

 Founded in 1594, Binondo was created by Spanish Governor Luis Pérez Dasmariñas as a permanent settlement for Chinese immigrants (the Spanish called the Chinese sangleys) who converted to Catholicism.
 It was across the river from the walled city of Intramuros, where the Spaniards resided.

-Originally it was intended to replace the Parian near Intramuros, where the Chinese were first confined.
+Originally it was intended to replace the Parian near Intramuros, where Sangley Chinese merchants and artisans were first confined.
 The Spanish gave a land grant for Binondo to a group of Chinese merchants and artisans in perpetuity, tax-free and with limited self-governing privileges.
+The area also served as a midpoint in between Parián (modern-day Arroceros Urban Forest Park) and San Nicolas, since way before the Spanish conquest of Manila in the Battle of Manila (1570), a Sangley Chinese community had already settled in Baybay (former name of San Nicolas, Manila) near Tondo on the north bank of the Pasig river directly on Binondo's west.

 The Spanish Dominican fathers made Binondo their parish and succeeded in converting many of the residents to Catholicism.
 Binondo soon became the place where Chinese immigrants converted to Catholicism, intermarried with indigenous Filipino women and had children, who became the Chinese mestizo community.
 Over the years, the Chinese mestizo population of Binondo grew rapidly.
-This was caused mainly because the lack of Chinese immigrant females and the Spanish officials' policy of expelling or killing (in conflicts) Chinese immigrants who refused to convert.

-In 1603 a Chinese revolt took place led by Juan Suntay, a wealthy Catholic Chinese.
-It was put down by joint Spanish and Filipino forces led by Luis Pérez Dasmariñas.
-In the aftermath most of the 20,000 Chinese that composed the colony were killed.
+This was caused mainly because the lack of Chinese immigrant females and the Spanish officials' policy of expelling Chinese immigrants who refused to convert and casualties during Chinese revolts against the Spanish.In 1603, a Chinese revolt took place led by Juan Suntay, a wealthy Chinese Catholic.
+The Chinese were at first successful and slaughtered the Spanish governor general Luis Pérez Dasmariñas and his Spanish forces.
 The revolt took place right after a visit to Manila by three official Chinese representatives who disclosed they were searching for "a mountain of gold".
-This strange claim prompted the Spanish to conclude that there was an imminent invasion from China in the making.
+This strange claim prompted the Spanish to conclude that there was an imminent invasion from China in the making and Luis tried attacking the Chinese first.
 At the time the local Chinese outnumbered the Spaniards by twenty to one, and Spanish authorities feared that they would join the invading forces.
-The Chinese afterward played down those events in an attempt to preserve their commercial interests.
-In 1605 a Fukien official issued a letter claiming that the Chinese who had participated in the revolt were unworthy of China's protection, describing them as "deserters of the tombs of their ancestors".
+However, Filipinos loyal to the Spanish outnumbered the Chinese and the Filipinos saved the surviving Spanish and put down the revolt.
+In the aftermath most of the 20,000 Chinese that composed the colony were killed.
+In 1605, a Fukien official issued a letter claiming that the Chinese who had participated in the revolt were unworthy of China's protection, describing them as "deserters of the tombs of their ancestors".
+New Chinese migrants repopulated Binondo.
 During the brief British occupation of Manila, between 1762 and 1764, Binondo was damaged during the capture of the city.
 The new governor of Manila, Dawsonne Drake, formed a war council which he termed the "Chottry Court".
 Drake imprisoned several Manilans on charges known "only known to himself", according Captain Thomas Backhouse, who denounced Drake's court as a sham.